LOYNO Master Plan: Student Health and Counseling

 Submit Your Immunizations

 Don’t forget!
-You are required to submit immunization documentation no later than August 11, 2022.
+You are required to submit immunization documentation no later than August 11.
 Print the Proof of Immunization Compliance Form, have it completed and signed by your physician or treatment provider, and follow the instructions on the form to submit your documentation on the Public Health Portal.
-Loyola requires COVID-19 vaccination documentation, including a booster shot, as part of the immunization documentation requirements.
+Students will not be allowed to move into their residence halls if they are not in compliance with Loyola’s immunization requirements.

 For questions about your immunization requirements, please email email@example.com.